opentensor/developer-docs/docs/learn/bittensor-building-blocks.md

 ## Metagraph

 A metagraph is a data structure that contains comprehensive information about current state of the subnet.
-When you inspect the metagraph of a subnet, you will find detailed information on all the nodes (neurons) in the subnets.
+When you inspect the metagraph of a subnet, you will find detailed information on all the nodes (neurons) in the subnet.
 A subnet validator should first sync with a subnet's metagraph to know all the subnet miners that are in the subnet.
 The metagraph can be inspected without participating in a subnet.

 :::tip Example
 For example, see [Initialize the metagraph](../subnets/code-walkthrough-text-prompting#initialize-the-metagraph).